CWolfAnderson/vindinium-java/README.md

 While it is absolutely an improvement over the `GameState`, it still leaves something to be desired.
 For now, the `AdvancedGameState` is to be considered unstable since it will be undergoing some improvements.

 #### Testing
 Testing the decisioners is hard.
 Its tedious to go through and set up game scenarios to test each possible outcome of each decisioner.
-Right now, the testing is not a good example of how a project should be tested.:
+Right now, the testing is not a good example of how a project should be tested.